scaleway/ultraviolet/.changeset/tricky-eggs-sneeze.md

 "@ultraviolet/icons": patch
 ---

-New `ProductIcons` : "vpsServers", "vpsProServers" and "vpsStartServers"
+New `ProductIcons` : "vpsServers", "vpsProServers", "vpsStartServers" and "environmentalFootprintCalculator"